Sustainable Agriculture for Farm-to-Table Dining

 Farm items for Sale

-The Glasbern Farm grows vegetables, meats and eggs to meet the needs of the restaurant and in-house events.
-At various times, we offer poultry, grass fed beef, sausage, and eggs for sale.
+The Glasbern Farm grows vegetables, poultry and eggs to meet the needs of the restaurant and in-house events.
+At various times, we offer poultry and eggs for sale.

 You can purchase available food items at the front desk.
 Please call ahead, 610-485-4723, and we will have it packaged and ready for you.